graphql-editor/graphql-zeus/doc/src/markdown/plugins/typedDocumentNode.md

 const Main = () => {
   const { data } = useQuery(myQuery, {
+    // use those values or provide other values than default
     variables: variables.values,
   });
   // data response is typed